vpvivek/ISGT-2024-Competing-Microgrids/README.md

 'equilibrium_deviation_grid.py' gives the values when baseline policies are used for deviation.
 Three cases can be done by setting variable 'file_number' to 1,2,3.

 'algo_error.py' gives the error plots for all the three cases in a single figure.

+'lp_solve.py' is the game solver.
+Keep it in the folder.
 ## Acknowledgements

  https://github.com/rahulsavani/zerosum_matrix_game_solver